Mark E. Talisman

 Mark Elliott Talisman (July 16, 1941 – July 11, 2019) was a United States Chief Congressional Aide and Legislative Procedural Expert.
 As an aide to Ohio Congressman Charles Vanik, he was considered to have played an instrumental role in securing passage of the 1974 Jackson–Vanik amendment, which enabled the right of Soviet Jews to emigrate from the Soviet Union.
 In 1975 he created the Washington Action Office of the Jewish Federations of North America and served as its director for 18 years.
 He was also active in Holocaust Survivors affairs, as Founding Vice Chairman of the Holocaust Memorial Council, which later became the United States Holocaust Memorial Museum.
-President Jimmy Carter appointed him as Vice Chairman, alongside Eli Wiesel, who served as chairman.
+President Jimmy Carter appointed him as Vice Chairman, alongside Elie Wiesel, who served as chairman.
 The Holocaust Museum Memorial Council was wholly responsible for the establishment of the United States Holocaust Memorial Museum, in Washington, DC.

 Early life and education

 Talisman was born in Cleveland, Ohio, on July 16, 1941.
 His father operated a gas station and his mother worked as a secretary.
 The family were members of Temple Emanu-el.
 Talisman served as president of the International Junior Red Cross when he was 14.
 He was also a graduate of Cleveland's John Adams High School.

 He attended Harvard University on a full scholarship, earning his bachelor's degree in European History in 1963.
 He completed his master's degree at Harvard's John F. Kennedy School of Government in 1972.
 In 1971–1972 he was a fellow at the Harvard Institute of Politics, where he created a seminar program for newly elected members of Congress.